trampgeek/moodle-qtype_coderunner/Readme.md

 is even more lightly loaded during such an exam.

-The CodeRunner question type can be installed on any modern Moodle system (version 2.6 or later), on Linux, Windows and Mac.
+The CodeRunner question type can be installed on any modern Moodle system (version 2.6 or later including version 3.0), on Linux, Windows and Mac.
 For security reasons submitted jobs are usually run on a separate machine called the "Jobe server" or "Jobe sandbox machine".